othzer/PayNey/README.md

 ---

+## 🤝 Contributing

+Contributions are always welcome.

+1. Star the repository
+2. Fork the repository
+3. Create a feature branch
+4. Commit your changes
+5. Open a Pull Request

+---

+## ⭐ Support

+If you found PayNey useful,

+please consider giving the repository a ⭐.

+It helps more than you think.

+---

+## 📜License

+Proprietary  — © OtzrLabs.
+All rights reserved.

+---

 <div align="center">

-Made with care for people who'd rather live their lives than log their lattes.
+_Made with care for people who'd rather live their lives than log their lattes._

 </div>